Home » Hymns » The Story You Need To Know About The Blessed Assurance Hymn

 Who Wrote Blessed Assurance Hymn?

-Fanny Jane Crosby was born on the 24th of March 1820 in Southeast, Putnam County, New York City.
-She was the first and last child of her parents, Mr. John and Mercy Crosby.
+Fanny Jane Crosby, born on March 24, 1820, in Southeast, Putnam County, New York City, was the only child of her parents, Mr. John and Mercy Crosby.

 Cause Of Fanny J. Crosby Blindness